Jarolpokpi: History

 During the 1950s Jarolpokpi and Mongbung were listed as hill villages.

 The 1971 census described Jarolpokpi as occupying 0.30 hectares and Mongbung 0.25 hectares.
 These areas likely represented only the residential areas of the villages.
-A considerable portion of the forested Sejang Hills area appears to have been under the control of the chiefs of Mongbung, Sejang and another village called Muolzawl (Note: Alternative spellings: "Molzol", "Moljol", and "Muljol") at the southwest perimeter of Sejang Hills.
+A considerable portion of the forested Sejang Hills area appears to have been under the control of the chiefs of Mongbung, Sejang and another village called Muolzawl (Note: Alternative spellings: "Molzol", "Moljol", and "Muljol") on the southwestern corner of Sejang Hills.

 In 1981, the chief of Mongbung, Seikhothang Haokip, along with the chief of Muolzawl donated 600 acres of land to the Manipur Plantation Crop Corporation, under the Agriculture Department of Manipur, to raise a tea plantation.
 In return, their villagers were to receive job opportunities in the plantation.
 The tea estate is said to have functioned for 23 years producing good quality tea, but in 2004, it was wound up due to mismanagement.

 Having lost the employment on the tea estate, the villagers reverted to the traditional cultivation practices on the land.
 The chief of Mongbung sent a memorandum to the state chief minister stating that, the tea estate having failed, the land reverted to the original owner as per government rules.

 In 2019, the state government under chief minister N. Biren Singh decided that the Jiri Tea Estate would be restarted as a public-private partnership, and sent eviction teams to evict the villagers.
 This led to an uproar among the villagers, and a court case.

 As of September 2021, the dispute was continuing.